Immunology

 2. Delayed hypersensitivity.

-1. Immediate hypersensitivity:
+1. Immediate Hypersensitivity:

-• It appears and recedes rapidly.
+• Immediate Hypersensitivity appears and recedes rapidly.

 • Anaphylaxis.